 Please note that the Facebook group is not intended to replace any existing methods of communication, and any member who does not wish to join will not be disadvantaged in any way.
-All formal notifications and official communications will continue via emails from the LTA Officiating team, from ABTO and/or on the Official Hub.
+All formal notifications and official communications will continue via emails from the LTA Officiating team and/or on the officials' area of the LTA website.